OctopusDeploy/People/Engineering/Site-Reliability-Engineering/L4-Staff-Site-Reliability-Engineer.md

 - I focus on sustainable operations, balancing professional standards with business demands.
 - I follow our fixed-time, high-quality, variable-scope approach to projects.
 - I align work with product strategy and make insightful recommendations on priorities.
-- I identify gaps in product or service offerings and collaborate with stakeholders to shape opportunities.
 - I plan minimum viable infrastructure to support product launches.
-- I understand what technical challenges are most impacting our customers at present, and how my own plans and the Octopus technical strategy seek to solve them.
 - I am able to anticipate and adapt systems and practices to changes in load, usage, and customer requirements.
 - I hold myself and the teams I work with to a high (but always contextually _appropriate_) standard of reliability.
 - I inform product strategy by helping senior leadership understand the organisation's operations capabilities and technical strategy.